White-Collar Crime Attorneys in Florida

 - Blackmail – Coercing another by extortion or other written threats of public exposure typically for financial gain.

-- Bribery – The act of offering services, goods, money, information, or other valuable item to illegally coerce another individual.
+- Bribery – The act of offering services, goods, money, information, or other valuable items to illegally coerce another individual.

 - Cell Phone Fraud – Illegal use or theft of another individual’s cell phone or service.